therealssj/blog/content/development-updates/Development Update 136.md

 - The Skycoin cryptographic `cipher` functions are mainly aimed at generating pairs of public and private keys from a seed value.
 This is of paramount importance to generate SKY addresses, to sign hashes, and to perform more advanced operations like generation of shared secrets using [Elliptic-Curve Diffie-Hellman](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) algorithm.
 All cryptographic verifications can be found here.
 - Operations to invoke funcionalities offered by the Skycoin command line interface without spawning a separate operating system process.
 - Transaction and block operations in the core Skycoin `coin` package.
-- `util`,
-- `wallet`,
-- `wallet_option`
+- Helper functions to deal with currency droplet precision, fees, and logging.
+- Configuration and operations on local Skycoin wallets.
 - Unlike most of the generic operations mentioned above, the `params` package is fiber-specific.
 It facilitates the parameters defining an specific SkyFiber coin.
-This includes, for instance, distribution addresses, droplet
+This includes, for instance, distribution addresses, and droplet precision.

-**2. PySkycoin behaves exactly the same as the Skycoin core API's**
+**2. PySkycoin behaves exactly the same as the Skycoin core API’s**

 PySkycoin is not a reimplemntation of the core components of Skycoin.
 In order to make this clear it is necessary to describe how it is built .
-The very first step consists in using the very same Skycoin node source code to generate a [CPython extension module](https://docs.microsoft.com/en-us/visualstudio/python/working-with-c-cpp-python-in-visual-studio).
+The first step consists in using the very same Skycoin node source code to generate a [CPython extension module](https://docs.microsoft.com/en-us/visualstudio/python/working-with-c-cpp-python-in-visual-studio) exporting aforementioned functions.
 As a result PySkycoin:

 - behaves exactly the same as Skycoin nodes do
 - is as bullet-proof as Skycoin itself
 - is highly efficient in terms of memory and CPU usage
+- is easy to maintain
+- is always in sync with the latest version of the Skycoin node

 **3. Intuitive and easy to use**

-[PySkycoin releases hosted by PyPI](https://pypi.org/project/pyskycoin/) can be installed by using `pip`.
-This will trigger the download of all other package dependencies required.
-In order to make things easier for developers the library transform the go-way coding styles into more Pythonic, yet equivalent, versions.
-For instance, go slices returned by core Skycoin functions end up beeing Python lists of the corresponding type in Python-land.
+[PySkycoin releases hosted by PyPI](https://pypi.org/project/pyskycoin/) can be installed using standard tools like `pip`.
+This will trigger the download and configuration of all other package dependencies required.
+In order to make things easier for developers the library transforms the go coding styles into more Pythonic, yet equivalent, versions.
+For instance, go slices returned by core Skycoin functions become `list` objects containing instances of the corresponding type in Python-land.

 **Is PySkycoin an alternative to CX?**